To Search MarvWalker.com Go To Google.com and type site: marvwalker.com followed by the subject you are searching for in the box.

 After a few times, about an hour total, she was easily catchable.
 In fact, she would sometimes even approach me.
 Most of the time when I'd go to get her she would be way out in the 12 acre plus pasture with the other horses.
 I've begun to notice her spending more and more time around the gate as if she is waiting for me and when I go in her nose goes toward the halter.

-The other day I went into the big pasture to check on another horse and Faith walked up to me and put her face against my chest and just held it there.
+One day I went into the big pasture to check on another horse and Faith walked up to me and put her face against my chest and just held it there.
 Another horse came up and Faith's ears snapped back and she snaked her head toward the other horse as if to say, "Get away!
 Mine!"
 Then she put her head back against me.

 Now I've had horses do that before when I was carrying a bucket or giving out treats in my former horse life but I haven't used any treats with Faith.